How to Get the Body of a Greek God in 3 Steps

 There is some debate as to whether you should work out three, four or more times per week for the best results.
 I believe the answer is unique to each person and depends on your lifestyle, stress factors, and how much time you actually want to spend in the gym.

-There are a lot of good programs out there that can help you build a Greek god physique.
-Just make sure you are focusing on building the muscles that enhance your golden ratio and tracking progress over time.
+There are a lot of good programs out there that can help you build a Greek God physique.
+This program isn’t the only one.
+Whichever program you do, just make sure you focus on building the muscles that enhance your golden ratio and track progress over time.

 This program has you in the gym 3 times per week.
 I’ve had great success with it.
 And I personally like to get the maximum gains while spending the least amount of time in the gym.